VII. GRADUATE STUDENT LEAVE POLICIES

 3. Graduate students may take up to six weeks of parental leave within the first six weeks immediately following the birth, adoption, or foster placement of a child.
 The six weeks of parental leave must be taken consecutively immediately following the birth or placement of the new child.
 Students seeking parental leave shall provide documentation to the Graduate School sufficient to demonstrate that they are the full-time primary care provider of the child.

-6. International students should consult with the Office of International Programs about the visa consequences of receiving either voluntary medical leave or parental leave.
+6. International students should consult with the Office of Global Services about the visa consequences of receiving either voluntary medical leave or parental leave.
 This consultation should occur prior to the submission of the request for parental leave to the Graduate School.

 Students supported by external research grants, fellowships, or awards must follow the policies of their funding agency.
 Many funding agencies and organizations defer to the institutional policies of the student’s university, but if a funding agency or organization has its own policy, the rules of the granting agency or organization will prevail.
 If fellowship benefits are suspended or deferred during this period, and the appropriate documentation is submitted, the Graduate School will assume funding responsibility for the period during which the student is on an approved parental leave.